 Don't expand the deficit anymore for this pointless stimulus.

-Michael Munger, Duke University Economist, one of many who signed the ad, the full page newspaper ad run by the Cato Institute, saying that he and the rest of the economists who signed do not support this plan.
+Michael Munger, Duke University economist, one of many who signed the ad, the full-page newspaper ad run by the Cato Institute, saying that he and the rest of the economists who signed do not support this plan.

 This was to counter Obama's notion that there's a consensus of economists who do.

-Valentine's Day's coming up, folks.
+Valentine's Day is coming up, folks.

-But when these when these these holidays come up, there's a different kinds of holidays.
+I don't know if you're like me, but when these holidays come up, there's different kinds of holidays.

 These holidays that come up where it is mandatory, not because you feel like you want to, not because there's real love and emotion behind it.

-I mean, I don't even Valentine's Day candy, candy, candy, everybody gets candy.
+I mean, I don't even, Valentine's Day, candy, candy, candy, everybody gets candy.

 Who wants to do that?

-Jewelry in this economy?
+Jewelry in this economy, come on, get real.

-How and plus, who wants to go to a store and pick something out for a forced holiday?
+Plus, who wants to go to a store and pick something out for a forced holiday?

 Who wants to do that?